sunnyfinder/MIUI_patchrom_shamu/README.md

 # MIUI_patchrom_shamu
 All the stuffs related to miui porting device Nexus 6

-Based on the newset stock image:6.0.1(MOB31K)
+Based on the latest stock image:6.0.1(MOB31K)

 # About: